Police Brutality & Civil Rights

 "The court of claims has exclusive jurisdiction of all claims and demands, liquidated and unliquidated, ex contractu and ex delicto, against the state and any of its departments, commissions, boards, institutions, arms, or agencies."Read Full Statute

-We calendar the applicable Court of Claims deadline and the underlying limitations deadline at intake for every civil rights case involving state government defendants.
+We calendar the 6431 notice deadline and the 6452 limitations deadline independently for every case involving state government defendants.